-- -h (-help) shows a help message containing the simulator version and a brief summary of command line options - -f (-file) filename opens filename in the simulator - -d (-debug) enters Debug mode
+- -v (-version) prints the simulator version and exits. - -h (-help) prints a help message with a brief summary of command line options, then exits. - -f (-file) filename opens filename in the simulator - -r (-reset) resets the stored configuration to the default values - -d (-debug) enters Debug mode